gloriaby/Algorithm-Exercises/README.md

 ## The Mincut Problem

-Related files: mincut.c, ./runMincut.sh, kargerMinCut.txt
+Related files: mincut.c, runMincut.sh, kargerMinCut.txt

 In this [Minumum cut](https://en.wikipedia.org/wiki/Minimum_cut) problem, the undirected graph is given as a file with every element represents a vertice in the graph.
 In each line, all the element except the first one represent the vertices connected with the vertice of the first element.